rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 The next end of month musing
 ----------------------------

-* Gave up on reporting weekly logs.
-(Eventually, I gave up recording the logs.
-But I need to start again, because that's part of what I promised to report to the dean.)
-* Wrote [rambly piece on language](language-2018-05-02).
-One of the first comments I got was "Great piece!"
-Perhaps content is more important than structure.
-* Wrote [a short biography](short-bio-2018-05-03).
-The biography was short.
-But the surrounding text grew and grew until it was a normal size musing.
-* Musings keep getting delayed.
-For example, I drafted [the musing on alternate EOCEs] on May 8.
-I didn't end up releasing it until May 16.
-Why?
-Because all the damn marketing stuff occupied my brain in the mean time.
-* Wrote way too much on marketing.

 On particular dates
 -------------------

+1. November 1, 2018: NaNoWriMo (On writing.)
+(Or National Technical Book Writing Month)
-* November 11, 2018: 11/11.
+1. November 11, 2018: 11/11.
-* Ground-hog's day, 2019: Ground hog's day.
+1. Ground-hog's day, 2019: Ground hog's day.
 How long has it been since we've had one of those parties?
-* March 29, 2019: outliving my father.
+1. March 29, 2019: outliving my father.
 (It's a facebook memory from that date in 2013.)

 Musings with substantive drafts